iluque95/file_mapping_benchmark/README.md

 # C++ File mapping into memory

-Normally projects have the need to read some configuration files such application parameters, important data, etc. As a back endpoint everyone wants better speed performing routines, in this case reading files.
-To check, investigate and corroborate which manner is the best way to choice, I have tested different options.
+Normally projects has the need to read some configuration files such as application parameters, important data, etc. As a backend, everyone wants the most speed up performing routines, in this case reading files.
+To check, investigate and corroborate which manner is the best way and better option to choice, I have tested different ways to do it.

 ## **Setup**